denni5lin/wiki-search/README.md

 ## Description

-This was a take home project on FreeCodeCamp - build a wikipedia viewer!
+First, click the magnifying glass to expand the search bar.
+Type anything in the search field, press the `enter key` or the `submit` button and you will get the top 10 results from Wikipedia.
+When done, press `x` to exit your search.

 ## Instructions

 * I can search Wikipedia entries in a search box and see the resulting Wikipedia entries
-* I can click a button to see a random Wikipedia entry
+* I can click `random` button to see a random Wikipedia entry

 ## Dependencies